AnaralahBelore223/marcos-martial-law-library/README.md

 After that go to the folder named 'marcos-martial-law-library'.

-Using 7-Zip (**please do not use WinRAR, because it is not compatible with the 7z format**), open the file named `ml-library.7z.001`; then select Extract, then OK.
+Using 7-Zip or WinRAR, open the file named `ml-library.7z.001`; then select Extract, then OK.

+# On Windows (if you have downloaded the file via the GUI)

+Extract the main.zip file first.

+Then, to conserve disk space, you can choose to delete the `main.zip` file.

+Using 7-Zip open the file named `ml-library.7z.001` (please do not change the file extension).

+I recommend using your archive manager's own file manager to open the archive mentioned above.

+You can browse, extract the files all you want.

 # Permanent Web Links